 3. Stress-free festing

 Many of Louisiana’s 400-plus festivals begin on the Thursday or Friday ahead of the more crowded weekend.
 Festival seasons peak in the fall and the spring and many offer free entry.
-The Ponchatoula Strawberry Festival, Lafayette’s Festival International de Louisiane and New Orleans’ French Quarter Fest are a few local favorites.
+Ruston’s Peach Festival, Houma’s Rougarou Fest and New Orleans’ Fried Chicken Fest are a few local favorites.

-Go ahead and indulge in crawfish étouffée, fried oysters or boudin (or all three)—you can use your free afternoon to happily doze away your food coma.
-Or visit one of the many mid-week farmers’ markets for fresh, local produce.
+Start your day off with some beignets from Café du Monde or scope out a restaurant that offers a local favorite – zydeco breakfast.
+For lunch, go ahead and treat yourself to some crawfish étouffée, fried oysters or boudin (or all three)—you can use your free afternoon to happily doze away your food coma.
+Or visit one of the many farmers’ markets for fresh, local produce.
+If you’re ready to go back for another round, get dinner at one of the plentiful restaurants on Louisiana’s Culinary Trails.

 5. Dust off your putter

-The Audubon Golf Trail includes 16 courses across the state.
+The Audubon Golf Trail includes 18 courses across the state designed by golf masters including Arnold Palmer, David Toms and Pete Dye.
 Golf mid-week when the fairways are less crowded and you can save on greens fees.

 6. The perfect cast